 * We the People Are More Powerful Than We Dare to Believe: First Steps in Dismantling Corporate Rule

 We the People are more powerful than we dare to believe.
 For almost two centuries now, since large corporations started to win Constitutional so-called "rights", We the People have been slowly forgetting who We are.
-And forgetting that the Founding Fathers designed corporations as a subordinate legal fiction, chartered to serve a specific public need and to cause no harm.
+And forgetting that the American revolutionaries who founded our nation designed corporations as a subordinate legal fiction, chartered to serve a specific public need and to cause no harm.
 How far we have strayed from that reality!
 But it doesn't have to be that way.

 If we relearn our history, if we understand again that corporations were designed to serve us, not to rule us, in this "democratic republic", then we can reclaim our sovereignty.
 Once we understand this, the sky's the limit.
-We can rein in corporate constitutional "rights" as have more than 160 communities in PA, NH, ME, MD, VI, MA, NY, NM, OH, and CO.
-We can get back to governing ourselves, collectively determining what a majority of us wants, in this nation founded on the principle of majority rule.
+We can rein in corporate constitutional "rights" as have more than 200 communities in PA, NH, ME, MD, NY, NM, OH, CO, and CA. We can get back to governing ourselves, collectively determining what a majority of us wants, in this nation founded on the principle of majority rule.

 What would this look like at the county level?
 What do the majority of county residents want regarding water policy, land use policy, cell phone tower policy, economic development policy, etc?
 And is the Board of Supervisors in your county prepared to stand tall with that majority when push comes to shove?

 Are local residents prepared to shift their activism towards more effective tactics and strategies that literally rein in corporate constitutional "rights", which tend to be one of the PRIMARY barriers against citizens getting what they want for their communities.

 This is the focus of my transformative workshop.
 I would be honored to present it to a body of local residents who are tired of losing over and over again, when corporate interests interfere in our political processes.